 the people around you and ask for the much needed support.

 What Next?Visitors often ask me "What happens next?"
 "How do I continue to heal?"
 I recommend that everyone read my book, Sibling Grief: Healing After the Death of a Sister or Brother, to learn the five stages of sibling grief, which includes a roadmap for lifelong healing.
-You can buy it at Amazon.com or anywhere fine books are sold.
+Click below to order the book from Amazon.com.